Kwan-Liu Ma (馬匡六)

 Professor Ma received the NSF Presidential Early-Career Research Award (PECASE) in 2000 and

-was inducted into the Visualization Academy in 2019.
+inducted into the Visualization Academy in 2019, and elevated to ACM Fellow in 2023.

 Professor Ma has been actively serving the research community by